intel/dffml/entities/alice/CONTRIBUTING.rst

 that already has everything installed and configured.
 You can start playing around and writing code immediatly.

+**NOTE** Not sure what state gitpod is in, pretty sure there was some sort of issue we need to move a file around or something.

 https://gitpod.io/#github.com/intel/dffml/tree/alice

 Cloning the Repo